0CottonBuds/ViewTether/README.md

-# Screen-Capture
+# ViewTether

-Screen-Capture allows you to stream a virtual second screen from your Windows machine to another device, such as Android or desktop, effectively transforming it into a secondary display.
-To use this software, you'll need to download its companion [client application](https://github.com/0CottonBuds/Screen-Capture-Android-Client).
+ViewTether allows you to stream a virtual second screen from your Windows machine to another device, such as Android or desktop, effectively transforming it into a secondary display.
+To use this software, you'll need to download its companion [client application](https://github.com/0CottonBuds/ViewTether-Android-Client).

 ## Acknowledgements